madraven05/CN-MINI_FACE/README.md

 ```

 ### Setting up the database
 For this you'll require the MySQL server setup.
-You can install <a href="https://www.apachefriends.org/download.html" target="_blank">xampp</a> and start a MySQL server in your local machine.
+You can install <a href="https://www.apachefriends.org/download.html" target="_blank" rel="noopener noreferrer">xampp</a> and start a MySQL server in your local machine.

 Once this is done, you need to import the [miniface.sql](miniface.sql) file in your database and you're done!